Dublin 1

-Dublin 1, also rendered as D1 and D01, is a historic postal district on the northside of Dublin, Ireland.
+Dublin 1, also rendered as D1 and D01, is a postal district on the northside of Dublin, Ireland.

 Area profile

-D1 lies entirely within the Dublin Central constituency of the Irish parliament, the Dáil.
-The Dublin Central constituency is one of the most densely populated and socially and ethnically diverse places in Ireland.
+D1 lies entirely within the Dáil constituency of Dublin Central.
+Dublin Central is one of the most densely populated and socially and ethnically diverse areas in Ireland.
 The postcode consists of most of the northern city centre, affluent white collar areas around and including Mayor Square, and traditional working class areas such as Sheriff Street.
 In 2019, the Irish Independent reported that Dublin City Council embarked on a plan to improve lighting and surfacing in the area's laneways while Ireland's National Tourism Development Authority has said the regeneration of a historic part of Dublin 1 tied to the Easter Rising is "long overdue".
 The American Institute of Architects has been hired by a local business group to help regenerate the area, which they say faces "civic schizophrenia" and "a split personality".